matsengrp/cft/README.md

 Also note that for production, you may want to specify either the `--email` or `--slack` flags to the invocation above so that folks can be notified of errors.
 For slack notifications (recommended), you will also need to obtain an API token (see <https://api.slack.com/web#authentication>), and set the `SLACK_TOKEN` environment variable accordingly.

+Finally, the data output directories can be cut down to less than a 1/10 of their full size by executing the `./bin/publish_output.py` script.
+Execute that script with the `-h` flag for further details on this.
+This is recommended for moving data around in production/deployment.